-Autonomous driving has been evolving with the use of artificial intelligence and smart sensor technology in Internet of Things.
-Earlier generation of autonomous vehicle (partial automation) will assists drivers to drive safely, avoid collisions and warn about the conditions of the road and vehicle.
+Autonomous driving has been evolving with artificial intelligence and smart sensor technology in the Internet of Things.
+An earlier generation of autonomous vehicles (partial automation) will assist drivers in driving safely, avoiding collisions, and warning about road and vehicle conditions.

-Example: cruise control assistance, parking assistance, line changing assistance and efficient fuel /energy management etc.…
+Examples: cruise control assistance, parking assistance, line changing assistance and efficient fuel /energy management, etc.

-As we collect huge amount of data from thousands of vehicles (using millions of sensors and camera units), AI can predict certain scenarios on the road and help to implement in the future generation of vehicles for better safety and efficiency.
+As we collect huge amounts of data from thousands of vehicles (using millions of sensors and camera units), AI can predict certain scenarios on the road and help to implement them in the future generation of vehicles for better safety and efficiency.

-Self driving cars and connected car concept will offer a much safer road experience in future with the use of Internet of Things and artificial intelligence (AI).
-One of the significant components of IoT in automobiles is smart sensors which are continually collecting information about the vehicle, road condition, about other vehicles, objects on the road and road conditions.
+Self-driving cars and connected car concepts will offer a much safer road experience in the future with the use of the Internet of Things and artificial intelligence (AI).
+One of the significant components of IoT in automobiles is smart sensors, which continually collect information about the vehicle, road condition, other vehicles, objects on the road, and road conditions.

-The system consists of camera units, proximity sensors, RADARs, RF antenna arrays to collect information and help the vehicle to make decision based on the sudden changes on the road.
-Vehicles and smart objects can share information each other using RF technology.
+The system consists of camera units, proximity sensors, RADARs, and RF antenna arrays to collect information and help the vehicle to make decisions based on sudden changes on the road.
+Vehicles and smart objects can share information with each other using RF technology.

-Example scenarios: ice fall on road, vehicle breakdown / accident on one line and heavy traffic in a particular direction on highway etc.…
+Example scenarios: ice fall on the road, vehicle breakdown/accident on one line, heavy traffic in a particular direction on the highway, etc…

-5G technology offers faster data rate with low latency network which is curtail for autonomous driving technology.
+5G technology offers a faster data rate with a low latency network, which is crucial for autonomous driving technology.

 Sophisticated algorithms are being developed to learn different scenarios from various conditions on the road.
-This powerful software with continuously learning AI, manufacturers can enhance the safety of the self driving (full automation) vehicles in future.
+With this powerful software with continuously learning AI, manufacturers can enhance the safety of self-driving (full automation) vehicles in the future.

 5. Agriculture and Smart farming

-There are lot of challenges in the agriculture and farming industry to produce more crops and vegetable to feed increasing human population.
-Internet of Things can assists farmers and researchers in this area to find more optimized and cost effective ways to increase production.
+There are a lot of challenges in the agriculture and farming industry to produce more crops and vegetables to feed the increasing human population.
+The Internet of Things can assist farmers and researchers in this area in finding more optimized and cost-effective ways to increase production.

-In developed countries, young generation is not attracted to conventional farming and agriculture.
-Lack of support staff could lead to productivity; authorities have to find alternative ways to overcome this issue.
+In developed countries, the young generation is not attracted to conventional farming and agriculture.
+A lack of support staff could lead to productivity; authorities have to find alternative ways to overcome this issue.

-Internet of Things is one of the promising solutions to make entire agriculture and farming industry more efficient with less number of workers.
-Smart sensor technology will help improve each stages of agriculture and automation helps to reduce manual labor.
+The Internet of Things is one of the promising solutions to make the entire agriculture and farming industry more efficient with fewer workers.
+Smart sensor technology will help improve each stage of agriculture, and automation helps to reduce manual labor.

-Smart irrigation is a method of efficient use of water for agriculture using Internet of Things.
-Smart sensors are deployed into soil which constantly monitoring and sending information about soil conditions to the control station.
+Smart irrigation is a method of efficient use of water for agriculture using the Internet of Things.
+Smart sensors are deployed into the soil, constantly monitoring and sending information about soil conditions to the control station.

-Once the soil start to dry or reaches a threshold value defined by farmer, control system initiates the water flow and it will be stopped after a set time.
-Wastage or water and manual labor can be reduced by implementing automated irrigation system into agriculture.
+Once the soil starts to dry or reaches a threshold value defined by the farmer, the control system initiates the water flow, and it will be stopped after a set time.
+Implementing automated irrigation systems into agriculture can reduce waste or water and manual labor.

 Smart Greenhouse using sensors

-Greenhouse farming is one of the successful agriculture methods to artificially controlling the environment for increased production of vegetables and fruits.
-Inside the green house, the essential parameters like CO2 level, temperature and moisture level are monitored round the clock and automatic precipitation, light and moisture control will be activated using IoT system.
+Greenhouse farming is one of the successful agricultural methods to artificially control the environment for increased production of vegetables and fruits.
+Inside the greenhouse, the essential parameters like CO2 level, temperature, and moisture level are monitored round the clock, and automatic precipitation, light, and moisture control will be activated using an IoT system.

-This smart monitoring system control is much more efficient and cost effective than the same task performed by workers.
-The data collected using various sensors deployed in the greenhouse will be sent to the cloud, it helps to easily access the data for further analysis.
+This smart monitoring system control is much more efficient and cost-effective than the same task workers perform.
+The data collected using various sensors deployed in the greenhouse will be sent to the cloud, it helps to access the data for further analysis easily.

-Predication farming is a method of applying useful information collected over duration of time for improved quantity and quality of agriculture products.
-Experts will analyze when would be the best time/season for farming, what should be best parameters for maximum productivity, suitable fertilizers and how to plan a particular product ready for harvest etc.…
+Predication farming is a method of applying useful information collected over duration of time for improved quantity and quality of agricultural products.
+Experts will analyze when would be the best time/season for farming, what should be the best parameters for maximum productivity, suitable fertilizers, and how to plan a particular product ready for harvest, etc…

-Internet of Things offers many solutions for convenient tracking of animals with the use of smart RFID tags.
-Farmers can easily record data of each animal with implementation of IoT and smart tags.
+The Internet of Things offers many solutions for the convenient tracking of animals with the use of smart RFID tags.
+Farmers can easily record data of each animal with the implementation of IoT and smart tags.

-For example: movement (cow, sheep) from a particular location, age and weight of individual and vaccination details can be stored in database and easily accessed by just scanning the smart tag.
+For example, movement (cow, sheep) from a particular location, age and weight of the individual, and vaccination details can be stored in the database and easily accessed by just scanning the smart tag.

 6. Industrial IoT for manufacturing

-Manufacturing industry is one of the early adopters of Internet of Things which entirely changed several stages of a product development cycle.
-Industrial IoT will help optimize various stages of product manufacturing such as:
+The manufacturing industry is one of the early adopters of the Internet of Things which entirely changed several stages of a product development cycle.
+Industrial IoT will help optimize various stages of product manufacturing, such as: